 No no no. Naming Wrongs is a fan-friendly project, and we’re definitely not criticizing any fans here.
 Like we said earlier, we understand that the connection between a fan and his favorite team’s stadium or arena can be complex and emotional, and we encourage you to use whatever name makes sense to you.
 We’re just not going to showcase corporate names on our shirts — that’s all.
 But it’s not a commentary on you or your chosen name for your stadium.

-They’ve announced that Safeco Field in Seattle will be getting a new name in 2019.
-Can you do something in advance, like, “I’m Still Gonna Call It Safeco”?
+Safeco Field in Seattle just got a new name for 2019.
+Can you please do “I Still Call It Safeco”?

 Nope.
 As we just explained, we won’t do shirts that honor corporate names.
 Sorry.

 I know it’s a corporate name, but it would be really funny if you did “I Still Call It Enron Field” for the Astros’ stadium.